This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 4. Visit Antiparos Cave

 The Cave is one of the best places to visit in Antiparos and hands down the island’s top attraction.
-With a depth of about 85m, Antiparos Cave is utterly impressive and home to spectacular stalactites and stalagmites.
+With a depth of about 85 metres, Antiparos Cave is utterly impressive and home to the oldest stalactite in Europe.

 This photo was shot inside Antiparos Cave.
 There are stalagmites and stalactites around a metal staircase.
 The cave is dimly lit.